CoverGirl: Publishers

 The authors and publishers of the 2006 novel Cathy's Book agreed with Procter & Gamble to include references to the makeup line in exchange for promoting the book on its self-care BeingGirl website.

 Charity

 In April 2011, CoverGirl supported the Procter & Gamble Children's Safe Drinking Water campaign.
 CoverGirl donated all its proceeds from the sale of the special powders, which got launched for the 50th anniversary of the company, to the campaign.

-CoverGirl has given checks to several people featured on The Ellen DeGeneres Show, such as Talia Castellano, a thirteen-year-old American YouTuber with cancer.
-DeGeneres also announced on her show that CoverGirl chose Castellano as an honorary CoverGirl.
+CoverGirl has given checks to several people featured on The Ellen DeGeneres Show, such as Talia Castellano, a 13-year-old American YouTuber with cancer.
+DeGeneres also announced on her talk show that CoverGirl chose Castellano as an honorary CoverGirl.